Jeremiah Chapter 38

 Jeremiah 38:1 “Then Shephatiah the son of Mattan, and Gedaliah the son of Pashur, and Jucal the son of Shelemiah, and Pashur the son of Malchiah, heard the words that Jeremiah had spoken unto all the people, saying,”

-Of these two people we nowhere else read about.
+We don’t read anywhere else anything about these people.
 Some think that Pashur, whose son Gedaliah was, is the same as is mentioned in (Jer.
 20:1).
 Which is not likely, since he was a priest, and this son was a prince.

 These were some of the princes.
-“Had spoken” could be continued to speak.
+“Had spoken” could be “continued to speak”.
 They did not like what Jeremiah had to say.
-They did not even like Zedekiah taking Jeremiah out of the dungeon and giving him an opportunity to speak.
+They did not even like Zedekiah’s taking Jeremiah out of the dungeon and giving him an opportunity to speak.

 Jeremiah 38:2 “Thus saith the LORD, He that remaineth in this city shall die by the sword, by the famine, and by the pestilence: but he that goeth forth to the Chaldeans shall live; for he shall have his life for a prey, and shall live.”

 Of Jerusalem; that does not go out of it, and surrender himself to the Chaldeans; but continues fighting against them.